rpavlenko/CodersCamp2021-Project5-JobApp/README.md

 Navigation is simplified and icon-based which increase accessability.
 It is available only on hamburger click on mobile version.
 For desktop version navigation bar always visible.

 Main page:

 ![](./src/assets/readme/main.png 'Main page')

 Navigation:
-&nbsp;

 ![](./src/assets/readme/main.png 'Main page')

-&nbsp;
 You can add offer to favourite using 'like' button:
-&nbsp;

 ![](./src/assets/readme/like.png 'Favourite offer - like button')

 ### Authorisation

 You can authorise to your account using Google account.
 Click on user image at the top right corner, and Google popup will show up, where you will be able to sign in:

 Before:
-&nbsp;
 ![](./src/assets/readme/authorisation.png 'Authorisation')

 After:
-&nbsp;
 ![](./src/assets/readme/after-authorisation.png 'After Authorisation')

 ### Favourite offers Page

 On this page user can check all offers added to favourite:
 ![](./src/assets/readme/favourite-page.png 'Favourite page')

 ### Details Page